SebastienFauque/SebastienFauque/README.md

 <h3 align=center>
-Hi, I'm Sebastien and I'm a Full Stack Software Engineer.
+Hi, I'm Sebastien and I'm a Full Stack Software Engineer currently working in React with TypeScript and FastAPI with Python.
 </h3>

 <div align=center>